hasura/learn-graphql/tutorials/backend/hasura-auth-slack/tutorial-site/content/what-next.md

 ---
 title: "What next?"
 metaTitle: "What next? | Hasura Auth Slack Tutorial"
-metaDescription: "Learn what to do next with GraphQL and Hasura with more community resources.
+metaDescription: "Learn what to do next with GraphQL and Hasura Auth with more community resources.
 Join our discord channel for support."
 ---

 import TwitterShare from './twitter-share';